1999 Houston Astros season: April

-On the 35th and final anniversary of the opening of the Astrodome, April 9, Tim Bogar singled home Richard Hidalgo for the winning run to defeat the Milwaukee Brewers, 3–2.
-Starting pitcher Sean Bergman homered but it was Scott Elarton who picked up the win relief.
+On the 35th and final anniversary of the opening of the Astrodome, April 9, 1965, Tim Bogar singled home Richard Hidalgo for the winning run to defeat the Milwaukee Brewers, 3–2.
+Starting pitcher Sean Bergman homered but it was Scott Elarton who notched the victory in relief.

 On April 11, Craig Biggio scored his 1,000th run along with two hits to lead a 5–2 win over the Brewers.
 Shane Reynolds was the winning pitcher.

 On April 21, Jeff Bagwell hit three home runs in a 10–3 win against the Chicago Cubs at Wrigley Field, his second career three-home run game.
-The second home run allowed him to surpass Jimmy Wynn as the Astros' all-time home run leader at 224 and he tied a career-high in one game with six runs batted in (RBI).
+The second home run surpassed Jimmy Wynn as the Astros' all-time home run leader at 224, while his six runs batted in (RBI) tied a career-high.
+Bagwell joined Glenn Davis as Astros with multiple three-home run games (September 10, 1987, and June 1, 1990).
+(Note: Bagwell's first 3-homer game since June 24, 1994, his next occurred on June 9, 1999.)

+Run-scoring record at the Astrodome

+Houston staged an offensive onslaught on May 11 in a record-breaking performance, routing the Pittsburgh Pirates 19–8 at the Astrodome.
+The 19 runs—all arriving without the benefit of a home run—broke a club record, while the lineup combined to scorch 10 doubles, also a club record.
+Each of Jeff Bagwell, Richard Hidalgo and Paul Bako doubled twice.
+Carl Everett collected 5 RBI, and Bagwell and Ken Caminiti both added four.
+Hence, as this was the final season of baseball at the Astrodome, these feats would remain permanent team records at the venue.

-Houston staged an offensive onslaught on May 11, routing the Pittsburgh Pirates 19–8 at the Astrodome.
-This matched a 1995 explosion against the Chicago Cubs for the club record for runs, which stood until the 2015 season.
-The Astros' batting order cranked 10 extra-base hits—all doubles.
-Leading the way, Bagwell reached base 5 times, including 2 hits for doubles and 3 bases on balls, scored 4 runs and had 4 RBI.
-Carl Everett added 5 RBI, and Ken Caminiti also had 4 RBI.
+The 19 runs matched a 1995 explosion against the Chicago Cubs for the club record for runs, which stood until the 2015 season.
+Bagwell reached base five times via the two doubles and drawing three bases on balls while scoring four times.
 Sean Bergman was the winning pitcher after having allowing 11 hits and 6 runs over 5 innings.
-The doubles tally broke a club record, which stood until another banner offensive performance, when they collected 11 doubles en route to defeating the Seattle Mariners, 21–1, on September 8, 2019.
+The doubles tally stood as a club until another banner offensive performance on September 8, 2019, when Houston collected 11 doubles en route to defeating the Seattle Mariners, 21–1.
+Everett tied his career high in RBI.

+Rest of May

+On May 14, Carl Everett tied his career high with four hits.

 During a 10–5 win over the San Francisco Giants on May 15, second baseman Craig Biggio powered a 4-for-4 performance, including a three-run home run.
 Bagwell also slugged a three-run home run in the effort.

+Everett manufactured 5 successive multi-hit contests and at least one RBI prior to being named NL Player of the Week on May 16.
+Houston won all five contests as Everett batted .609 (14-for-23), scoring seven runs, and driving in eight.